 The world is adapting to digital more and more every day, so are the products which are getting launched across the world.
-Some for B2B, some for B2C, some with a freemium model, and some with a subscription model, etc.
+Some for B2B, some for B2C, some with a freemium model, and some with a subscription model, and so on and so forth.
+In this article let’s see how explainer videos can help explain your product, it’s features to your potential customer and helps you in sales.

 If I want to use a product in a B2B context, I’d first go to their website and try to get a better understanding of the product preferably through an explainer video.
 This eventually would help me in better assessment of the product.